js-org/js.org/README.md

 *This decision does not affect subdomains that have already been granted.*

-Need a subdomain for a project that doesn't fall within the criteria for JS.ORG?
-Take a look at this list of [similar services](https://github.com/js-org/js.org/wiki/Similar-Services) .
+If your project does not meet the criteria of JS.ORG you should have a look at the list of [similar services](https://github.com/js-org/js.org/wiki/Similar-Services) .

 ---